HOW TO OBTAIN WISDOM – James 1:5-8

 We are to “consider it all joy”, knowing that God is doing what is best for us.
 Just before the Second World War, two refugees from Germany had just arrived in the United States by ship.
 Though they were Christians by faith, they were Jewish by birth.
 They arrived here without friends, without money, and without the youth and the strength to start a new life.
 One of them said to an American pastor, “We sometimes think we ought to thank God for Hitler.”
 “Why?”, the pastor asked in amazement.
 And the answer came: “Because he has taught us that we need nothing but God.
 Hitler has taken from us everything else, and now we know that God is enough.”
 In the Old Testament scriptures, Job demonstrated his confidence in God when he said in Job 23:10, “But He knoweth the way that I take; when He hath tried me, I shall come forth as gold”.

 A lady named Ida Clark was overcome with grief as she approached the church on the Sunday morning after her mother had died.
-Just outside the church, a 7-year-old boy met her.
+Just outside the church a 7-year-old boy met her.
 He stopped, planted his feet solidly on the path in front of her, and with tearful eyes looked up at her.
 “I prayed for your mother”, he said, “but she died.”
 For a moment the sorrowing woman wanted to scoop him up in her arms and cry with him, but she could see he was seriously disturbed because he thought his prayers had not been answered.
-So she quickly and quietly lifted her heart to God in silent prayer.
+So she quickly and quietly lifted her heart to God in a silent prayer.
 “O Lord, give me the right answer!”
 Then she said to the boy very solemnly, “You wanted God to do His best for my mother, didn’t you?”
 He nodded slowly.
 “Son, He answered your prayer.
 His best for her was to take her home to live with Him.”
 The lad’s eyes lighted up as he replied, “That’s right, He did.”
 Then off he ran to meet his friends, content that God had taken her to heaven.

 Do the events in your life go against everything you think is good?
 Is it hard to understand why circumstances haven’t fallen into place like you prayed they would?
 Don’t be dismayed.
 Trust God and ask Him to help you learn the difficult but rewarding lesson of being satisfied with His best.
 There is a poem that goes like this: